mrbid/XFCE_THEMES/README.md

 The original themes are included in the repsitory for comparison and reference.
 Since both Hitori and Dots themes had been released as "GPLv2 or later" that is the same licence used for these modifications.
 Although I have noticed Dots Black specifies "GPL-3.0+" in the [`themerc`](https://github.com/mrbid/XFCE_THEMES/blob/main/Dots%20Black/xfwm4/themerc) file.

 When it comes to Desktop Icon and Appearance themes, I really like the [elementary-xfce-darker](https://github.com/shimmerproject/elementary-xfce/) icons and the [Greybird-dark](https://github.com/shimmerproject/Greybird) appearance.
-Configurable from the Appearance [`xfce4-appearance-settings`](https://docs.xfce.org/xfce/xfce4-settings/appearance) application.

 Alternatively [Numix](https://www.xfce-look.org/p/1013541/)[[2](https://github.com/numixproject/numix-gtk-theme/tree/master/src)] is also pretty good.